-Memphis Slim went on to record three sessions for Mercury in the second half of the year: a total of 8 cuts, including Terry Timmons on three.
+Memphis Slim went on to record three sessions for Mercury in the second half of the year: a total of 8 cuts, which included Terry Timmons on three.
 While on the road, he cut a second session for Peacock (enough to fill an LP, but only two sides were released) before rejoining Lew Simpkins on the United roster in the Fall of 1952.
 Timmons remained with RCA till July 1953, when her contract expired; her last release, drawn from a session cut in Detroit, appeared on United 161 in October 1953.
 She made a final session for United in Chicago in November 1953.
 It has been claimed that nothing was released because her then-boyfriend Al Smith stank it up with poor bass playing, but when the sides were finally issued in 2004 on a Delmark CD they were more than passable.
 (For a capsule history, see Midwestern Memories: Terry Timmons by J. C. Marion.)